 Discussion

-The present study analyzed different approaches to use length-based data-limited assessments when length composition data come from fisheries with multiple gears with different selectivity patterns.
-The idea was first developed to explore how to use the length composition data from multi-fleet fisheries to estimate stock status for small scombrids.
+The present study analyzed different approaches using length-based data-limited assessments when length composition data come from fisheries with multiple gears with different selectivity patterns.
+An aim of this study was to evaluate how to use length composition data from multi-fleet fisheries to estimate stock status for small scombrids.
 Although the results observed here can be applied to other multi-fleet fisheries, the results show enough variation, so further simulation testing for data-poor multi-fleet fisheries with variable life history and exploitation patterns should be considered.

 Length data in multi-fleet fisheries

 We showed how stock assessment results could be highly biased when using only one gear, not representative of the length of the exploited population, particularly when the assumptions of asymptotic selectivity are violated (e.g. albacore length data coming from bait boat and troll fisheries targeting juveniles with a dome-shape selectivity).
-In this case, high catches of smaller individuals resulted in an underrepresentation of the proportion of adults in the population, estimating a lower SPR value than the truth.
+In this case, high catches of smaller individuals resulted in an underrepresentation of the proportion of adults in the population, estimating a lower SPR value than the actual value.
 Even if the asymptotic selectivity assumption is met (i.e. albacore length data coming from longline fleets targeting adults), LBSPR and LIME overestimated SPR.
 Hordyk et al. (2015a) suggested that when there are multiple fleets targeting the same stock, the LBSPR model should be applied to the data from the fleet that targets the adult portion of the stock.
 However, we found that SPR estimates were biased for small scombrids in this case.
 In all the scenarios analyzed by Hordyk et al. (2015a) the S50 was lower than the L50, but in our scenarios 5 and 6, the S50 was higher than the L50, potentially explaining why they did not find this bias in their results.
 SPR estimates are primarily determined by the size of the fish in a sample relative to both size at maturity and L∞.
 In our Scenario 4, where the S50 was lower than the L50, LBSPR was less biased.

 Based on our results, we recommend that when there are multiple fleets with different selectivity patterns targeting one stock, length-based models should be applied to the length data coming from the fleet that targets the broadest range of sizes including adults, but not restricted only to the adult portion of the catch.
 SPR estimates improve when the catch length sample is representative of the length composition of the exploited population.